ellgreen/gazebo/README.md

 Methods can be called on Gazebo objects.

-To get a see the available methods for a Gazebo object (include modules), you can use the `inspect` module:
+To see the available methods for a Gazebo object (include modules), you can use the `inspect` module:

 ```
 load inspect;